 From 1 January 2021, there will be changes to how you export and declare excise goods – alcohol, tobacco and certain oils.

-From 1 January 2021, exports of excise goods from Great Britain to the EU will be treated the same as exports to the rest of the world.
+From 1 January 2021, exports of excise goods from Great Britain (England, Wales and Scotland) to the EU will be treated the same as exports to the rest of the world.
 This includes moving excise goods to a place of export in Great Britain.

 There will be different rules in respect of Northern Ireland movements after transition.